C (programming language): Limitations

-For some purposes, restricted styles of C have been adopted, e.g. MISRA C or CERT C, in an attempt to reduce the opportunity for bugs.
-Databases such as CWE attempt to count the ways C etc. has vulnerabilities, along with recommendations for mitigation.
+For some purposes, restricted styles of C have been adopted, e.g. MISRA C or CERT C, in an attempt to reduce the opportunity for glitches.
+Databases such as CWE attempt to count the ways that C has potential vulnerabilities, along with recommendations for mitigation.

-There are tools that can mitigate against some of the drawbacks.
+There are tools that can mitigate some of the drawbacks.
 Contemporary C compilers include checks which may generate warnings to help identify many potential bugs.

-Some of these drawbacks have prompted the construction of other languages.